TENURE: Share of Freehold

 Instantly creating a great sense of space, the 80’ (28m) welcoming hallway leads you through the easy flowing layout.
 Graceful double doors open onto the large sitting room where classic bow sash windows and period detailing add plenty of charm and character.
 Light and bright, an elegant fireplace with a log style burner creates a focal point while richly toned wood doors lead into a separate study.
 Opening onto the private courtyard garden the generously portioned kitchen is fully fitted with modern cabinets, wood countertops and an integrated dishwasher.
 Easily accommodating a dining table, there's room for a range cooker and freestanding appliances.
 A deep pantry supplies further storage space and a discreet utility area has space for washing machine and tumble dryer.
 The impressive dimensions of the hallway proffer the perfect place for an additional formal dining area where eye-catching feature patterned walls give a deep splash of colour and make it a great place to entertain.

-Three equally well-presented bedrooms provide ideal family and guest accommodation, and whilst each looks out onto the courtyard, the master bedroom features fitted wardrobes and an en suite bathroom.
+Three equally well-presented bedrooms provide ideal family and guest accommodation, and whilst each looks out onto the courtyard, the main bedroom features fitted wardrobes and an en suite bathroom.
 Arranged in an attractive mosaic tile setting, the modern family shower room completes this Hove home.

 This property is featured by our Waterside department.